alicialitrtwe/key_mouse_tracker/README.md

 If they are not yet installed, install them using `pip3 install <package-name>`.

 Then, in the project directory, run `python3 key_tracker_private.py`.
+Specify a save directory in CONFIG.py.
-Results will be stored in a folder named 'outputs' in the project directory.
+Otherwise, results will be stored 'outputs' and 'metadata' folders in the project directory.

-# Next Steps

-- Automatically uploading log files to Wasabi
-- More items to track
+Exit tracking with keyboard exception in the terminal any time.